Grandparents’ Rights in AZ

 The child or children were born out of wedlock.

-In making a decision as to whether it is in the best interests of a child to order grandparents’ visitation, the judge must take into consideration all factors that impact the children including the following:
+In deciding as to whether it is in the best interests of a child to order grandparents’ visitation, the judge must take into consideration all factors that impact the children including the following:

-It is very easy to establish if the child’s parent has become deceased or that a divorce has occurred.
-Situations can become much more difficult, however, if the surviving parent wants to cut off contact between the children and their grandparents.
+It is straightforward to establish if the child’s parent has become deceased or that a divorce has occurred.
+Situations can become much more challenging, however, if the surviving parent wants to cut off contact between the children and their grandparents.
 The burden falls upon the grandparents to present persuasive evidence that visitation is in the children’s best interests.

 If the parents are divorced, the law in Arizona provides that the grandparent visitation should be ordered to occur during the parent’s visitation schedule through whom the grandparents’ visitation rights are based.
 Stated differently, the court should schedule a grandparent’s visitation to occur during his or her own child’s court ordered parenting time with the grandchild.
 If the parent is deceased, the court may order grandparent visitation during the time the deceased parent would have otherwise been entitled to receive.

 A grandparent’s right to visitation is dependent upon that grandparent maintaining a legal relationship with the child.
-The termination of a natural parent’s parental rights to a child and corresponding adoption of the child not only terminate the parent/child relationship, but also terminates the legal relationship of the grandparents to the child, which eliminates the rights of grandparents to request visitation.
+The termination of a natural parent’s parental rights to a child and corresponding adoption of the child not only terminate the parent/child relationship but also ends the legal relationship of the grandparents to the child, which eliminates the rights of grandparents to request visitation.

 The United States Supreme Court issued a decision in the case of Troxel v.
-Granville that, on it’s face, placed significant limitations on a court’s authority to issue an order granting a grandparent visitation with his or her grandchild.
+Granville that, on its face, placed significant limitations on a court’s authority to issue an order granting a grandparent visitation with his or her grandchild.
 The justices of the United States Supreme Court in the Troxel case held a parent has a constitutionally protected right to the care, custody, and control of his or her children.
 The justices concluded a trial judge should defer to the wishes of the parents regarding grandparent visitation.
-However, a trial court is also required to balance the best interests of the children as well.
+However, a court of the first instance is also required to balance the best interests of the children as well.

 The attorneys at Hildebrand Law, PC have successfully represented grandparents seeking to spend time with their children.
 If you are being denied time with your grandchildren, please call the attorney’s at Hildebrand Law, PC today.